wyrmworkspublishing/free5e/en-US/Players_Guide/03_Creating_a_Character/Classes/Bard/Bard.md

 \
 **Spellcasting Focus**
 \
-You can use a musical instrument (see ["Equipment"](#Equipment_equipment)) as a spellcasting focus for your Bard spells.
+You can use a musical instrument (see [chapter <mark>XX</mark>, "Equipment"](#Equipment_equipment)) as a spellcasting focus for your Bard spells.

 ###### Bardic Inspiration (1st & 5th & 10th & 15th Level) {#Bard_bardic_inspiration}

 As a bonus action, you can inspire one creature within 60 feet who can sense you.
 The creature gains a Bardic Inspiration die (d6) to add to one ability check, attack roll, or saving throw within the next 10 minutes, after seeing the d20 roll but before knowing the outcome.
 Each creature can only have one die at a time.
 You have a number of uses equal to your Charisma modifier (minimum one), regaining expended uses after a long rest.

 Bardic Inspiration die size increases at levels 5 (d8), 10 (d10), and 15 (d12).